 Topping out on a route at the left hand end of the Merrick, March 2010.

 There is one other recorded route on the Merrick, in the Howe of the Cauldron on the NE side of the mountain an icefall often forms high up.
 It is easiest to approach from above, just drop down to the northeast from the summit trig-point on the Merrick.
-It is almost certainly the most reliable ice climb in Galloway and forms either with or without snow cover.
-It is a 100m grade II/III, 2 **, ice-screw protection is necessary.
+It is almost certainly the most reliable ice climb in Galloway and forms either with or without snow cover, but better with not too much snow.
+It is a 100m grade II/III, 2 **, ice-screw and warthog protection is necessary.

 Of course there is another way to reach the Howe of the Cauldron icefall...